kawtharnasser/minesweeper/README.md

 - As a user, I want to see all the numbers surrounding an empty square after clicking it.

-- As a user, I want an Emoji that gives feedback to every click I make.
+- As a user, I want an Emoji that gives feedback when I win, Loose, or place a flag.

 - As a user, I want visual feedback after clicking Grid squares.

 - As a user, I want to be able to place flags on areas I believe contain a mine.

-- As a user, I want to see a number if I clicked on a safe square.
+- As a user, I want to see an empty square, or a number if I clicked on a safe square.

-- As a user, I want to view the mines’ location if I loosed.
+- As a user, I want to view all mine's locations if I loosed.

 - As a user, I want to be presented with a clear message indicating that I won the game.